pzemtsov/pzemtsov.github.io/_posts/2015-01-19-on-the-benefits-of-stream-buffering-in-Java.md

 ------

 If processing of each message is time-consuming, at some point it becomes irrelevant how fast the message receiving loop works.
 It must just be fast enough.
-The solution using `ByteArrayInputStream` can be just right for the purpose (although I still prefer using byte buffers due to easier operation).
+The solution using `BufferedInputStream` can be just right for the purpose (although I still prefer using byte buffers due to easier operation).

 Conclusions
 -----------